rileyrustad/W205/exercise_1/README.md

 | 181328 | BARBOURVILLE ARH HOSPITAL | 0.5948889850982291 |
 | 251332 | PIONEER HEALTH SERVICES OF NEWTON | 0.5910228274027837 |

-##### What states are models of high-quality care?
+#### What states are models of high-quality care?

 I did the identical procedure as above just switching to the "Readmissions and Deaths - State" dataset.
-There were only a few tweaks that I needed to make.
+Here rather than a score, they classified each state and procedure by "worse", "same", or "better" than the national average.
+My analysis took the average of all of the procedures.
+I gave -1 point for below and +1 point for above average, and then divided by the total number of procedures.
+States with procedures that are higher than average will have a positive score, and states with procedures below average will have a negative score.
 Here's the [Code](https://github.com/rileyrustad/W205/blob/master/exercise_1/investigations/best_states/best_states.sql).

 ```sh
 hive -f investigations/best_states/best_states.sql